 Your processes are inherently more effective and easier to use when your sales CRM is integrated with your candidate CRM and ATS (rather than having to buy and manage dozens of semi-connected applications).
 Furthermore, by integrating sales and marketing automation into your company’s CRM, staffing firms can expertly match open job reqs to candidates, as well as implement automation sequences and drip campaigns to nurture sales leads and existing clients.

-When all of your records can connect and communicate with one another, you can get a complete picture of your operations and pipeline.
+You conveniently can get a blueprint of your operations and pipeline when all of your records can connect/communicate with easily.
 Candidate records that are linked to each of the jobs (and companies) with which they have been associated.